Statistical inference with regularized optimal transport: Sliced Wasserstein distances

 \subsubsection{Literature review}

 Sliced Wasserstein distances have been applied to various statistical inference and machine learning tasks, including barycenter computation \cite{rabin2011wasserstein}, generative modeling \cite{deshpande2018generative,deshpande2019max,nadjahi2019asymptotic,nadjahi2020statistical}, and autoencoders \cite{kolouri2018sliced}.
 The statistical literature on sliced distances mostly focused on expected value analysis.
 Specifically, \cite{niles2019estimation} show that if $\mu$ satisfies a $T_{q}(\sigma^2)$ inequality with $q \in [1,2]$, then $\EE\big[\mspace{1mu}\MSWp(\hat{\mu}_n,\mu)\big] \lesssim \sigma \big( n^{-1/(2p)} + n^{(1/q-1/p)_+}\sqrt{(d\log n)/n}\, \big)$ up to a constant that depends only on $p$.
 Further results on empirical convergence rates can be found in \cite{lin2021projection}, where both $\SWp$ and $\MSWp$ were treated, while replacing the transport inequality assumption of \cite{niles2019estimation} with exponential moment bounds (via Bernstein's tail conditions) or Poincar\'e type inequalities.
 A limit distribution result for one-sample sliced $\wass$ was mentioned in \cite{nadjahi2020statistical} but was left as an unproven assumption.
 Extensions to sliced $\Wp$ and two-sample results, all of which are crucial for principled statistical inference, are currently~open.
-Consistency of the bootstrap and efficiency bounds are also unaccounted for by the existing literature.
+Consistency of the bootstrap and efficiency bounds are also unaccounted for by the existing literature.\footnote{After the first version of the present paper was posted on the arXiv, we became aware that the latest update of \cite{manole2022minimax} (arXiv update: April 4, 2022) contains limit distribution and bootstrap results for $\SWp$ with $p > 1$ under the alternative, but under somewhat restrictive assumptions and using a different proof technique; see Remark \ref{rem: comparison manole} for more details.
+Our work is independent of \cite{manole2022minimax}.}